-The Company has concluded that the unvested founder shares are accounted for as equity -linked instruments under ASC 815-40 and are not indexed to the entity's own stock and accordingly, such financial instruments are classified as liabilities.
+The Company has concluded that the unvested founder shares are accounted for as equity-linked instruments under ASC 815-40 and are not indexed to the entity's own stock and accordingly, such financial instruments are classified as liabilities.
 With the closing of the Merger, the Company recorded \$1.6 million within other long-term liabilities.
 During the period from the closing of the Merger until March 31, 2023 and the three months ended March 31, 2023 the Company recorded a gain on remeasurement of \$1.4 million and \$0.2 million respectively, which are included in change in fair value of warrants and convertible promissory notes in the condensed consolidated statement of operations and comprehensive income (loss).

 Upon the closing of the Merger, Ventoux's certificate of incorporation was amended and restated to, among other things, change its name from Ventoux CCM Acquisition Corp. to Presto Automation Inc., increase the total number of authorized shares of all classes of capital stock to 181,500,000 shares, of which 180,000,000 shares are designated as common stock, \$0.0001 par value per share; and 1,500,000 shares designated preferred stock, \$0.0001 par value per share.
-Immediately following the closing of the Merger, there were 50,639,837 shares of the Company's common stock outstanding.
+Immediately following the closing of the Merger, there were 50,639,837 shares of the Company's common stock issued and outstanding and warrants to purchase 18,415,453 shares of the Company's common stock outstanding.